 - Sins Venials contains lampshading of the comic's plot points and a review of whatever game, tv show, movie or whatever Pip is playing or watching at the time along with whatever sins it commits.

 - Exterminatus Now has commentary from whichever of the four authors feels like putting up comments.
-Unfortunately, for a comic which so laugh-out-loud ninety percent of the time, Lothar's rants tend to wind up as being snipes at whatever annoyed him this post, and are in turn merely annoying.
+Unfortunately, for a comic which so laugh-out-loud ninety percent of the time, Lothar's rants formerly tended to wind up as being snipes at whatever annoyed him this post, although that hasn't been the case for years.